-Clubs to meet over stadia funding delay
+Hargey meets with NIFL & IFA over funds

 Individual ministers remain in place but can only make decisions that are not deemed "significant or controversial".

-"I am ready to bring proposals forward before the end of this mandate," Ms Hargey told BBC News NI.
+"We know football improves people's lives.
+We also know that, in Northern Ireland, it is in need of investment which is long overdue.

+"Our job now is to work in collaboration with the minister, and all football stakeholders from senior clubs at NIFL to the grassroots, to ensure this promise is delivered on."

-A number of Premiership managers have voiced their disappointment at the latest delay in funding with Coleraine boss Oran Kearney describing it as "sickening and embarrassing".
+A number of Premiership managers had voiced their disappointment at the latest delay in funding with Coleraine boss Oran Kearney describing it as "sickening and embarrassing".

+Earlier on Thursday, it emerged that NIFL clubs are set to meet on Monday to discuss the delay of the funding.